2sic/2sxc-docs/2sxc Docs Generator/js-code/tips/index.md

 ## Delay your Scripts till the Page is ready

 If your script runs too early, you will probably run into problems.
-Since DNN always has jQuery included, you can do this to delay your code till the page is ready:
+Since Dnn always has jQuery included, you can do this to delay your code till the page is ready:

 ```javascript
 $(function() {